ChristyGHanson/christyghanson.github.io/pages/publishedarticles.md

 title: Published Articles
 ---

+- Note: I'm still getting the hang of GitHub, Markdown, and HTML.
+I just started learning how to use code to make webpages as of a few days ago.
+I have also started my lessons in Swift using Playgrounds on iOS.
+Bear with me.
+This site will look a lot prettier in the coming days.

 ### American Indian Republic

 [Voices for Those Who Have Been Silenced: Missing and Murdered Indigenous Women](https://americanindianrepublic.com/voices-for-those-who-have-been-silenced-missing-and-murdered-indigenous-women/)